Emergence (Alien: Earth): Critical reviews

 Noel Murray of Vulture gave the episode a 4 star out of 5 rating and wrote, "“Emergence,” the penultimate episode of Alien: Earths first season, is hybrid-heavy, mostly for the better, though occasionally for the worse.
 It's a short episode, primarily concerned with setting the stage for next week's finale.
 Much of its entertainment value comes from how well the characters set up the rest of this season’s story."
 Shawn Van Horn of Collider gave the episode a 9 out of 10 rating and wrote, "Alien: Earth has been fun because of just how unpredictable every episode has been.
 Every time you think you know where Noah Hawley's FX series is going, it takes off in a new direction with wild twists."

 Eric Francisco of Esquire wrote, "I should note at this point that Kirsh told Boy Kavalier that rebooting the Lost Boys is "possible," conceptually.
 "Practically, we haven't cracked it," he said.
 Nibs might be okay, but the violence is more than enough to turn Wendy against her brother."
-Mary Kassel of ScreenRant wrote, "While I want to see my favorite characters survive, if only to see what they'll do next season, I'm not sure if anyone in the series has proved themselves to be incorruptible.
+Mary Kassel of Screen Rant wrote, "While I want to see my favorite characters survive, if only to see what they'll do next season, I'm not sure if anyone in the series has proved themselves to be incorruptible.
 However, that's been the fun of watching Alien: Earth so far, and I hope that Wendy and the other Hybrids come into their power even further before the series wraps up for the season."

 Sean T. Collins of The New York Times wrote, "These monsters have already destroyed a robot so sophisticated it was presumed to be nearly indestructible.
 The hubris of the powerful is a much softer target."
 Paul Dailly of TV Fanatic gave the episode a 4.25 out of 5 star rating and wrote, "The penultimate episode may have been chaotic, but it was also essential.
 It blew apart alliances, killed off one of the show's few moral compasses, and positioned Wendy as the character to watch."